NYPL/digarch_scripts/FTK/README.md

 ### lxml parsing returns empty cells

-When the structure of the XML file changes, the most common result is the parser will return empty cells that either break the script or result in inaccurate information.
-To troubleshoot, I recommend opening the file in Juypter Nsotebook and using lxml to either parse the string or use the .tostring method.
+When the structure of the XML file changes, the most common result is that the parser will return empty cells that either break the script or result in inaccurate information.
+To troubleshoot, I recommend opening the XML file in Juypter Nsotebook and using lxml to either parse the string or use the .tostring method.

 ### performance issues for larger XML files